Project 1

 - Phase 5: Mobile Implementation – Implement mobile responsiveness with multiple breakpoints across your website.

-- Phase 6: Blind Read & Revisions – Participate in a second round of blind reads, this time reviewing both mobile and desktop views.
-Document the feedback you receive and implement revisions to refine your project.
+- Phase 6: Blind Read & Revisions – Participate in a second round of blind reads, reviewing both mobile and desktop views.
+Before submitting, ensure your site has a proper page title (the

 Due: Week 5, Tuesday (Feb 17)